AdvancedCSS2023/assignment-3--scrollytelling-group_2/README.md

 ## How users can get started with the project

 To work with the project, the developer can get access to it though assignment-3--scrollytelling-group_2 (Public) repository at the GitHub and make a fork of the repository.
 Then developer needs to clone the fork repository to his own laptop to work on it.
 Changes can be made into a pull request; project developers can then merge this pull request into the original project repository.

-To add story features, the developer can add story section elements that explain in more detail how the main character conducts his own analysis and makes a choice about the best option for implementing renewable energy for himself, as well as a continuation of the story about profitability of investing in the renewable energy sources.
+To add story features, the developer can add story `section` elements that explain in more detail how the main character conducts his own analysis and makes a choice about the best option for implementing renewable energy for himself, as well as a continuation of the story about profitability of investing in the renewable energy sources.

 For a reader or user of the website, it is enough to simply open the link to the website and study the topic of Affordable and clean energy.

+## Where users can get help with your project

+We understand that using a new project can sometimes be overwhelming, which is why we offer several resources to help you navigate and troubleshoot any issues you may encounter.

+First and foremost, our comprehensive documentation provides step-by-step instructions on how to use our project to prevent any misunderstanding.
+We've designed our documentation to be easily accessible and well-organized, so you can quickly find the information you need.

+If you need further assistance, we offer email support where you can contact us directly with any questions or concerns.
+We are dedicated to provide prompt and helpful solutions to any issues you may be experiencing.

 ## Which technology is used